ResetXPDR/MSFS_AutoFPS/README.md

       - Only shows settings currently available for reduction based on the chosen reduction settings suite and when a flight session is active, except Custom which shows all the time.
       - Default values are shown in black and reduced values are shown in red.
     - The Reset button will restore all settings to their default values.
+  - (MSFS 2024 only) VRAM+
+    - Optional VRAM overflow protection that invokes auto settings reduction if VRAM usage exceeds a reduction threshold, nominally 98% and changeable in the config file.
+    - Enabled by default and applies globally, including non-expert mode.
+    - Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running.
+      - If non-expert users are running GPU-Z and want to disable VRAM+, they must switch to expert mode, uncheck it, then switch back to non-expert mode.
+      - If the required companion app GPU-Z in not running, a message suggesting to the user to start it will be displayed during the initial 20 second settle timer of each session.
+    - Settings reduction commences if the VRAM reduction threshold is exceeded, and continues until it is not longer exceeded, regardless of whether auto settings reduction is enabled or not.
+    - VRAM settings recovery threshold, nominally 5% below the VRAM limit reduction theshold, allows adequate VRAM usage headroom before settings recovery is activated.
+    - User auto reduce settings are overriden while VRAM reduction is active to the maximum possible reduction, namely max reductions steps the greater of 2 or the current setting, reduction settings floor off and reduction settings suite to full.
+    - VRAM TLOD reductions occur at twice the rate of normal TLOD reductions to more quickly address VRAM overflow.
+VRAM TLOD recovery rate is half the normal TLOD recovery rate to more gently recover from VRAM overflow.
+    - VRAM protection will limit TLOD reduction to 50% max, aligning it with normal settings reduction.
+The broader settings adjustment now eliminates the need for the previous severe reduction down to 25.
+    - VRAM+ triggering requires two consecutive threshold breaches before activating, in order to reduce the likelihood of false triggering.
+    - Recovery is allowed at any altitude, including on the ground, due to the conservative 5% minimum reduction in VRAM use being required before recovery is allowed.
+    - Full settings reduction panel will show whenever VRAM+ has triggered settings reduction beyond just LOD level so that the user can see what is going on.
+    - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
   - (MSFS 2024 only with 0.4.4.8) Auto Increase Clouds
     - Auto increase cloud quality option with TLOD Min/Base + enabled.
     - Increases cloud quality by one level if not already at ultra and sufficient TLOD or FPS performance margin exists at the conclusion of the seek process.